Frances Lewin conducted research entitled “Sign language interpreting support for Deaf university students. How well is the current system working?”

 - The DSA budget is £21,305 per year (correct in 2017/2018).
 This is often not enough to cover all the students lectures and study skills sessions.

-- The DSA budget of £21,305 per year (correct in 2017/2018) does not always guarantee access to all the necessary lectures or additional study skills sessions.
-The study revealed that approximately one-third of students could not attend because the funds had run out.
+- The study revealed that approximately one-third of students could not attend because the funds had run out.
 This undoubtedly adds to additional stress.

-- Consistency of support.
-Just over half of those surveyed said all of their interpreting support was in place for them to start their studies.
-Which of course means half are not supported.
+- Just under half of those surveyed said their interpreting support was not in place for them to start their studies.

-- More than half the students found organising this support either difficult or worrying or stressful.
+- More than half the students said organising this support was difficult worrying or stressful.

-- Some deaf students contacted Frances and explained that they had left Higher Education due to insufficient interpreting support
+- Some deaf students leave Higher Education due to insufficient interpreting support.

 Sign Language Interpreters

-DSA QAG is the organisation that audit the suppliers who are providing support for deaf and disabled students.
-Anyone who is providing this support must go through a registration process and a yearly Audit (more on this when we talk about Agencies).
+DSA QAG is an organisation that audits suppliers providing support for deaf and disabled students.
+To provide support, you must go through a registration process and complete a yearly Audit.

-It can be easy to believe that agencies are purely there to make money from providing this support – and in some cases this may be true.
-But not in all cases.
+It can be easy to believe that agencies are purely there to make money from providing this support.
+In some cases this may be true, but not always.

-Speaking from our perspective, we are a part of a working group which is made up of a range of other agencies who support deaf students in Higher Education.
-The reason this working group was established was to safeguard the quality of services for deaf students.
-Also, to remove these barriers and challenges – it’s something that we feel passionately about.
+We are a part of a working group made up of a range of other agencies.
+This group was established to safeguard the quality of services for deaf students and remove the barriers and challenges.

 - Many budgets not large enough to cover all of the support because it has to be shared with others who are also providing support.